 A move to more personalised pay

-During the pandemic businesses became more people centered.
+During the pandemic businesses became more people-centred.
 We had to rethink the employee experience in ways that respected individual differences – including home lives, caring responsibilities, skills, mindsets and personal characteristics.

 This contradicted the pre-crisis approach where most HR and reward policies treated employees as a relatively homogeneous body.
 Now managing transitioning workforces is common place with many restructuring reward in response.